 (4) A video lottery applicant must submit, in a form acceptable to the director, its proposed business plan for video lottery at its facility, which may require the inclusion of documents relating to an applicant's borrowing or financing of video lottery operations including but not limited to the payment of licensing fees.
 A business plan may be deemed a trade secret under division (D) of section 1333.61 of the Revised Code and therefore may not be subject to disclosure under section 149.43 of the Revised Code;

-(5) A video lottery applicant must agree to provide, in a form and by a date acceptable to the director, its proposed security and surveillance plan for approval by the director or director's designee.
-A security and surveillance plan may be deemed an infrastructure record and/or security record as set forth in section 149.433 of the Revised Code and therefore may not subject to disclosure under section 149.43 of the Revised Code;
+(5) A video lottery applicant must agree to provide, in a form and by a date acceptable to the director, its proposed security and surveillance plan, including proposed standard operating procedures, for approval by the director or director's designee.
+A security and surveillance plan may be deemed an infrastructure record and/or security record as set forth in section 149.433 of the Revised Code and therefore may not be subject to disclosure under section 149.43 of the Revised Code;

 (6) For the period of time established or required by the director, a video lottery applicant must provide a listing of any and all gaming licenses, registrations or certifications obtained by the video lottery applicant, including the type of license, registration, or certification, date of issuance, date of suspension, termination, expiration or cancellation, if suspended, terminated, expired or cancelled, and the reason for suspension, termination, expiration or cancellation, and the date of assessment, imposition or payment of any penalties or fines;

-(7) If and as required by the director, a video lottery applicant must agree to submit to background checks and reviews of the video lottery applicant or its video lottery principals, or any other persons affiliated with the video lottery applicant or video lottery sales agent who the director determines should be required to submit to a criminal or financial background check.
-Background checks and reviews for institutional investors who are video lottery principals may be required as deemed necessary by the director;
+(7) If required by the director, a video lottery applicant must agree to submit to background checks and reviews of the video lottery applicant, or the applicant's principals, or any other persons affiliated with the video lottery applicant or video lottery sales agent, who the director determines should be required to submit to a criminal or financial background check.
+Background checks and reviews for institutional investors who are the video lottery applicant's principals may be required as deemed necessary by the director;